06 Fee Model

 Overview

-Lido charges a protocol fee for staking income, not directly from the principal deposited by users.
-It is a protocol fee charged for staking rewards, which is distributed between node operators and staking modules, as well as the DAO treasury.
-This rate can be modified by the Lido DAO through governance.
+Lido charges a protocol fee on staking rewards, not directly on the principal deposited by users.
+The fee is split between node operators, staking modules, and the DAO treasury.
+The rate can be changed through Lido DAO governance.

 [!NOTE] The protocol fee is usually represented as a portion of the fee for staking rewards; on the Router side, the final total rate depends on the sum of the